Cxmrykk/briar-protocol/README.md

 If the project reaches a certain stage in development, I might consider working on some of these features:
 - Protocol support for the latest version
-- Backwards compatibility from 1.8.9 to latest version